Veterinary Assistant Training

 - Will MCC help me find employment as a veterinary technician?

 We don't have a formal job placement program; however, we do receive job opening notices from local employers interested in hiring our graduates and we pass that information along to students who have completed the course.
-Occasionally, MCC students are hired at the locations where they completed their clinic assignments.
+Occasionally, MCC students are hired at the locations where they complete their clinic assignments.
+Be sure to check Hire A Scot for employment opportunities and schedule an appointment with Career Services to discuss career goals, internship and job search strategies, resume and cover letter development, and practice interviews.